-- (B) attach the application and a proposed order as exhibits; - (C) consent to appear in the matter; and - (D) pay the pro hac vice admission fee at the time of filing the motion.
-An attorney admitted pro hac vice may not appear without Local Counsel, unless the court orders otherwise. - (3) Objection to PHV Admission.
+- (B) Local counsel must: - file a motion consenting to serve as local counsel and requesting admission of the PHV applicant; - (ii) attach to the motion a completed PHV application and proposed order, both of which are available on the court's website; and - (iii) pay the pro hac vice admission fee at the time of filing the motion. - (C) Local counsel must be present when the attorney admitted pro hac vice appears in court, unless the court orders otherwise. - (3) Objection to PHV Admission.
 A party opposing pro hac vice admission must file an objection within 14 days of the filing of the motion, even if the court has granted the motion.
-Local Counsel or the PHV Applicant need not file a response after an objection is filed unless ordered to do so by the court. - (4) Revocation of PHV Admission.
+Local counsel or the PHV applicant need not file a response after an objection is filed unless ordered to do so by the court. - (4) Revocation of PHV Admission.
 The court may revoke a PHV Attorney's admission for good cause shown, including but not limited to, violation of this court's rules or failure to comply with court orders.